ebertv/ilm/README.md

 An interactive webdemo can be found at [chrisdonahue.com/ilm](https://chrisdonahue.com/ilm).

+This fork allows you to also fine tune Llama-3.2.1B.

 ## Installation

 We recommend installing this package using `virtualenv`.
 After activating the virtual environment, run the following commands: